-As at June 30, 2022, the Company's financial instruments consisted of cash, accounts receivable, and accounts payable and accrued liabilities.
-Cash, accounts receivable, accounts payable and accrued liabilities are measured at amortized cost and their fair values approximate carrying values.
+As at September 30, 2022, the Company's financial instruments consisted of cash and cash equivalents, accounts receivable, and accounts payable and accrued liabilities.
+Cash and cash equivalents, accounts receivable, accounts payable and accrued liabilities are measured at amortized cost and their fair values approximate carrying values.